A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Introduction

 \acp{GMM} are widely adopted in the wireless communications literature.
 For example, in \cite{MuMiDe20}, \cite{LiZhMaZh20}, and \cite{GuZhYi19}, \acp{GMM} are used for predicting channel states, multi-path clustering, and pilot optimization, respectively.
 In \cite{KoFeTuUt21J}, a \ac{GMM} is used to approximate the true but unknown channel \ac{PDF} and a powerful channel estimator is derived.
 The strong performance is justified by the universal approximation ability of \acp{GMM}, cf. \cite{NgNgChMc20}.
-This motivates the usage of GMMs for the design of a novel feedback scheme in this work.
+The primary motivations for leveraging \acp{GMM} in this work to propose a versatile low-complexity feedback scheme for point-to-point \ac{MIMO} and \ac{MU-MIMO} \ac{FDD} systems, apart from their universal approximation property, are the following.
+On the one hand, \acp{GMM} comprise a discrete latent space, which enables the clustering of channels and makes the inference of the latent variable, given an observation, tractable.
+These properties are exploited to design a novel codebook and propose a limited feedback scheme.
+On the other hand, \acp{GMM} are generative models.
+Generative models refer to techniques that aim to learn the underlying distribution of a training data set with the goal to enable the generation of new samples that resemble the original distribution.
+We propose to utilize this sample generation ability in combination with the feedback information to enhance the precoder design via a stochastic algorithm.
+In recent years, other generative concepts such as generative adversarial networks \cite{GoPoMiXuWaOzCoBe14} and variational autoencoders \cite{DiMa14} also gained a lot of attention.
+In the context of wireless communications, these generative models were utilized for, e.g., channel estimation~\cite{BaDoJaDiAn21}, precoding~\cite{LiLiChLeShLu21}, and as a channel modeling framework~\cite{YaLiZhQiZhWa19, YeLiLiJu20}.